UTSASRG/UTSASRG.github.io/README.md

 Please put image resources into corresponding folders under /image and then write correct url in the source code

+**Please compress images to boost site speed**

+### Gallery

+Github pages cannot detect whether a file exists or not.
+Always put a scaled image along with the original image.

+eg: You should put a.jpg and a_scaled.jpg simultaneously in gallery folder.

 ### General Page

 Use markdown to fill contents